2021-22 Uniform Dress Code Policy

 Blankets: Blankets are not considered clothing for the purposes of the dress code and may not be brought to school for cold weather wear due to safety and health concerns.

-Dress code items may be purchased from any source, however, the TPS logo items are available through:
+Dress code items may be purchased from any source, however, the TPS logo items are available through Dennis Uniform Company in San Diego at 4217 Ponderosa Avenue, Suite D. 1-858-573-1804.
+You may also visit them online at www.dennisuniform.com and have them delivered to your door.

-If a student arrives at school in nonconforming clothing, the student will be sent to the office and the parent will be contacted and is expected to bring the student conforming clothing.
-If the parent cannot provide conforming clothing, the student will be provided with conforming clothing by the school that must be worn for the day.
+If a student arrives at school in nonconforming clothing, the student will be asked to call home to contact their parent/guardian and the parent/guardian is expected to bring the student conforming clothing.
+If the parent cannot provide conforming clothing, the student will be provided with conforming clothing by the school, when possible, that must be worn for the day.
 In addition, students may not alter their conforming clothing at any time that violates this Policy.

-As applicable, students whose violations of this Policy continue to be habitual, further discipline will be administered which could include suspension and/or expulsion.
+As applicable, students whose violations of this Policy continue to be habitual, further discipline will be administered which could include suspension.

 PLEASE NOTE: In any and all cases concerning interpretation of this Policy, the school administration reserves the absolute right to determine what constitutes proper compliance.
 The school will make available appropriate resources to assist any student who cannot afford a uniform that complies with the school’s uniform dress code Policy.